 Eleanor Roosevelt High School PTSA

-The PTSA meets on the 3rd Tuesday of the month at 7pm in the media center.
+The PTSA meets on the 3rd Tuesday of the month at 7pm.

-Additional donations are always welcome, and can be made using the Paypal button on the main page.
+Additional donations are always welcome, and can be made either through MemberHub or using the Paypal button on the main page of this website.
 Most of the membership fee goes to the State and National PTAs, plus we have to pay fees to paypal, so we rely on additional donations and fundraising to pay for teacher appreciation events, mini-grants to teachers and student organizations, and other PTSA activities.

 PTSA Board 2020-21